vryy/4C/doc/readthedocs/preprocessing.rst

 CUBIT `<http://cubit.sandia.gov/>`_ is a powerful pre- postprocessing tool.
 (The commercial version of the software was called *Trelis*, but has been renamed into CUBIT now as well, so we may stick to the name CUBIT).

-CUBIT can create EXODUS-II files which can be converted into a valid |FOURC| inpufile using the pre_exodus filter, so the preprocessing is a two step process:
+CUBIT can create ``Exodus II`` files which can be converted into a valid |FOURC| inpufile using the pre_exodus filter, so the preprocessing is a two step process:

 #.
 Cubit